 Like its predecessor, the Annual Return, failure to file on time will result in penalties, so this is one deadline you really must not miss.

-b) You must provide Companies House (and HMRC) with copies of your Annual Accounts.
 Although your accountant will be responsible for the preparation, the company’s directors are ultimately responsible for ensuring the accuracy of accounts, and meeting the statutory filing deadlines.

-c) You must inform Companies House of any changes to the company’s officers, share structure, or registered address.
-This would include the appointment or termination of a company director, to notify of registration of charges, if you decide to issue a new class of shares, or if you change the company’s registered address.
-Many of these changes can be updated using the WebFiling service (or ask your accountant to make any changes on your behalf).
+This includes the appointment or termination of a company director, to notify of registration of charges, if you decide to issue a new class of shares, or if you change the company’s registered address.

 What are my general responsibilities as a director?